 Technology has also made it easier for gambling companies to get in contact with players and encourage them to place bets by sharing their latest deals or letting them know that they have a balance left in their account.

 However, it can also help to curb gambling before it becomes a problem and even help in beating gambling addictions completely.

 Previously addressing a gambling problem was left up to the person with the issue or undertaken by the gaming websites themselves.
 After all, gambling websites have a duty of care to make sure that customers who want to take a break from gambling are given the support they need.

 Gambling operators currently must offer the ability for players to self-exclude for a minimum of six months.
 Once a player has self-excluded from a gambling operator then that company is obliged to close their account and return any money that may be left in the wallet.

 They also must remove the players' details from any marketing databases.

 But now the banks are getting involved.
-Monzo and Sterling are the first two banks that are allowing customers to place a block on any payments made to gambling sites in order to help them overcome any issues they may be facing.
+Monzo and Starling are the first two banks that are allowing customers to place a block on any payments made to gambling sites in order to help them overcome any issues they may be facing.